raspberrypilearning/dont-fall-in/en/step_3.md

 --- task ---
 **Test:** Click the green flag and then jump your character across the Stage.
 Make sure you hear the reward sound when you reach the End platform.
 --- /task ---

+--- task ---
+**Debug:***

+<mark>TBD</mark>

+My sprite doesn't go to the Start platform when I click the green flag

+My sprite won't jump - I have a keyboard

+My sprite won't jump - I'm using a tablet

+My sprite jumps in the wrong direction!

+My sprite doesn't jump the right distance

+My sprite doesn't grow and shrink when it jumps

+The sound doesn't play when I land on the End platform

+--- /task ---

 --- save ----